| Barry MacDonnell's

 the macro like any WordPerfect document to view or edit it).

-□ The watermark to use (WatermarkB is the default, but see Caution below if you use Legal Pleadings).
+□ The watermark to use (WatermarkB is the default, but see Caution below if you use Legal Pleadings).blank document.
+Add some text (or even just a format code) and then play the macro.

 □ Where to place the watermark (current page only or current and following pages).